No Deal On UN Peacekeeping Budget, Risk Of Mission Freeze: Diplomats - UrduPoint

 The roadblock stems from China and African countries making multiple last-minute requests, the sources said.

-The budget for the UN's global peacekeeping operations -- about 20 missions worldwide, with nearly 100,000 Blue Helmets mobilized -- amounts to about $6.5 billion and covers a 12-month period starting each year on July 1, which is Thursday.
+The budget for the UN's global peacekeeping operations amounts to about $6.5 billion and covers a 12-month period starting each year on July 1, which is Thursday.

-The UN under secretary-general for peacekeeping operations, Jean-Pierre Lacroix, told a video press conference that already last year, budget negotiations among the member states were complicated.

-But those talks ended with a deal on June 23, 2020 -- a week ahead of the deadline.

 When asked by AFP about the absence of a deal in the UN's General Assembly, UN spokesman Stephane Dujarric said peacekeeping missions had been advised of the situation, and were asked to make contingency plans should the missions have to be interrupted.